benoit-leveau/mpl_raytracer/README.md

 Because of compiler limitations (and I found a lot of limitations), the "image" computed is very small (32x32), and the algorithm is stopping at the first impact (it is therefore more a raycaster than a raytracer).

-The code defines the following main classes:
+The code defines the following template classes:
 * Ray
 * Light
 * Color